apache/druid/docs/operations/rule-configuration.md

 Set the following properties:

 - `interval`: the load interval specified as an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) range encoded as a string.
 - `tieredReplicants`: a map of tier names to the number of segment replicas for that tier.
-If you set the replicants for an interval to 0 on all tiers, you can still [query the data from deep storage](../querying/query-from-deep-storage.md).
 - `useDefaultTierForNull`: This parameter determines the default value of `tieredReplicants` and only has an effect if the field is not present.
 The default value of `useDefaultTierForNull` is true.

 ## Drop rules